jabbottcx/parsing/README.md

 [] Move config for number of rows and query details to retrieveWorking<br>
 [] Adding argument for retrieveWorking to take a specific config file such as "<customer>Config"<br>
 [] Merge into single multi-step function<br>
-[] Extensive testing of patterns in Cx based on those designed from this output.<br>
+[] Extensive testing of RegEx patterns based on those designed from this output.<br>
 [] Add summary analytics to include number of events w/message, num w/body, etc.